-We all love spending quality time with our little ones, and it seems even more enjoyable when we get to enjoy nature at the same time!
-We have created a short list of some of Perth’s best kid-friendly trails so you can get out and explore the beauty that we have in our backyard.
+We all love spending quality time with our little ones, and it’s even more enjoyable when we get to enjoy nature at the same time!

 Law Walk, Kings Park

 We all know how big and plentiful the beautiful bushlands of Kings Park are, but have you ever branched out to really explore the hidden trails and promenades?
-The Law Walk in Kings Park follows the Mt Eliza escarpment from the Karri Pavilion in Kings Park for just over 3km in a loop.
-Adventure along the Lotterywest Federation Walkway (pictured below), explore wildflowers and learn a little about the history of Kings Park with plaques along your walk.
-Of course, after your family hike, Kings Park is the perfect place to enjoy a picnic, or a game of cricket in the vast open lawn areas.
+The Law Walk in Kings Park follows the Mount Eliza escarpment from the Karri Pavilion in Kings Park for just over 3km in a loop.
+Adventure along the Lotterywest Federation Walkway, explore wildflowers and learn a little about the history of Kings Park with plaques along your walk.

-A fun adventure for the little explorers, the Glenbrook Trail in John Forrest National Park highlights some amazing bushland and bridges.
-It is the perfect distance for the smaller kids, at a smidge over 2km, this loop also provides granite boulders to climb, ducks to spot on the dam, and fairy villages from the early 1900’s to explore.
+A fun adventure for little explorers, the Glen Brook Trail in John Forrest National Park highlights some amazing bushland and bridges.
+At a smidge over 2km, it’s the perfect distance for the smaller kids – this loop also provides granite boulders to climb, ducks to spot on the dam, and fairy villages from the early 1900’s to explore.
 Finish the hike with a picnic and a play at the Chevron Nature Play right by the river.
 Heading there in winter?
 Pack the wellies, because there is bound to be a puddle or two to jump in.

 Children’s Forest, Whiteman Park

-Whiteman Park is another one of those must see places, but with so much distance to cover, and so much to do, it’s easy to forget something!
+Whiteman Park is another one of those must see places, but with so much distance to cover, and so much to do, it’s easy to forget something.
 We suggest not missing the children’s forest!
 Situated about 200m from Whiteman Village and 50m from Mussel Pool, the forest itself is a perfect opportunity for kids to learn about the importance and beauty of WA’s native bushland, and with winding trails taking you through different zones, you will find cool little games and activities, as well as amazing statues, artwork, and fun interactive exploration.
-This choose your own adventure trail can be as short as 300m long, up to a few kilometres if you want to really get the best out of it!
+This choose-your-own-adventure trail can be as short as 300m long, and stretches up to a few kilometres if you want to really get the best out of it.

 Rocky Pool, Piesse Brook